Home

 History:

 Samuel Noble Brook (c.1853-1940), first owner and builder of Salisbury Terrace, was variously described as an ornamental ironworker and an importer, however 'it apears that he operated as a self employed building developer for most of his life in business in Melbourne.'
-[Willingham] On completion of the property Brook sold it to The Standard Mutual Building Society, who within four months had pass
+[Willingham] On completion of the property Brook sold it to The Standard Mutual Building Society, who within four months had p

 Read more ...